MineChuteDev/dinastycoin/readme.md

 Wait until CMake finishes running and `Build` appears in main menu.
 Select `x64-Debug` or `x64-Release` from standard toolbar, and then `Build/Build Solution` from the main menu.

-You cannot add options to CMake running inside Visual Studio so just edit `CMakeLists.txt` and set `Dinastycoin_SSL` or `Dinastycoin_SQLITE` to `ON` if you wish to build with them.

-## Building on 32-bit x86 platforms, iOS, Android and other ARM platforms

-Dinastycoin works on 32-bit systems if SQLite is used instead of LMDB (we've experienced lots of problems building and running with lmdb in 32-bit compatibility mode, especially on iOS).

-Therefore SQLite option is automatically selected by CMake on 32-bit platforms and you must have SQLite downloaded as explained in appropriate sections above.

-We build official x86 32-bit version for Windows only, because there is zero demand for 32-bit version for Linux or Mac.

-Building source code for iOS, Android, Raspberry PI, etc is possible (we have experimental `Dinastycoind` and `walletd` running on ARM64 iPhone) but requires major skills on your part. __TBD__

-## Building on Big-Endian platforms

-Currently it is impossible to run Dinastycoin on any Big-Endian platform, due to lots of endianess-dependent code.
-This may be fixed in the future.
-If you wish to run on Big-Endian platform, please contact us.

-## Building with parameters

-If you want to use tools like `clang-tidy`, run `cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON ..` instead of `cmake ..`